pandas-dev/pandas/doc/source/getting_started/intro_tutorials/02_read_write.rst

     <div class="shadow gs-callout gs-callout-remember">
         <h4>REMEMBER</h4>

--  Getting data in to pandas from many different file formats or data sources is supported by ``read_*`` functions.
+-  Getting data into pandas from many different file formats or data sources is supported by ``read_*`` functions.
 -  Exporting data out of pandas is provided by different ``to_*``\ methods.